 - The Reading Garden is next to the Office building.
 It's wall is lined with tiles made by our students.
 It features bushes and climbing plants.

 The David Beckham Academy is beginning a school soccer education program, where pupils from a variety of schools across LA County can experience a free soccer session, participating in physical activities based around soccer skills and healthy living, as well as encouraging a positive attitude to sport and exercise in general.
 The program has been developed to offer pupils a truly unique experience and links physical activity with areas of science, nutrition and leadership.

 Clover has been chosen to participate in the Growing Great Program which integrates three essential components in order to inspire children and adults to adopt healthy eating habits.
 Through the integration of a "Growing Great School", Growing Great Home", and "Growing Great Community" our students will be creating a collaboration that supports healthy food choices, and lifestyles.

 Clover Ave.
 School Instrumental Music Program

 The Clover Ave.
 School Instrumental Music Program is open to all students in grades one through five.
 The Program is directed by Larry Newman.
-Mandy Fey is the music specialist.
-Weekly classes are offered for 30-40 minutes each Monday after school beginning on September 24, 2012 through April 2013.
-Instruction is available on recorder, flute, clarinet, saxophone and trumpet.
-In order to enroll please log on to www.jointheorchestra.com/clover
+Mandy Fey and Bianca Samaniego are the music specialists.
+Weekly classes are offered for 30-40 minutes each Monday after school from Monday, September 23 through Monday, May 5, 2014.
+Instruction is available on violin, recorder, flute, clarinet, saxophone, trumpet, pBone mini and baritone horn.
+Here is a flyer and to enroll, please log on to www.jointheorchestra.com/clover